-Range monitoring results, funded by the Habitat Partnership Program (HPP), have indicated that BLM rangelands have been able to support the numbers of big game animals and domestic livestock which have been grazing them for the past 15 years.
-There is some concern with the number of big game, especially elk, inhabiting BLM rangelands during winter in recent years.
+Range monitoring results (funded by HPP) have indicated that BLM rangelands have been able to support the numbers of big game animals and domestic livestock which have been grazing them the past 15 years.
+Some concern has been expressed regarding big game numbers, especially elk, which have been recorded inhabiting BLM rangelands during winter in recent years.
 However, neither the BLM nor HPP studies have documented range forage damage on public land caused by elk or other big game animals.
-The CDOW has decreased the elk population, in the past 10 years, in most parts of Middle Park.
-The number of livestock grazing BLM land has decreased in the past 20 years due to changes in land ownership and in the uses of these private lands.
+The DOW has attempted to decrease elk numbers in the past 10 years in most parts of Middle Park since elk populations are above objective levels.
+Livestock numbers grazing BLM land have decreased in the past 20 years due to the changes in land ownership and changes in uses of these private lands.
 Less livestock grazing has resulted in more forage available for wildlife, especially for big game animals in Middle Park.